Connor679/Connor679.github.io/Project2/BaldColorado.md

-## Coral Reef Bleaching throughout Florida Keys and Australia
+## The Relationship Between Fish Presence and Bald Eagle Nests in Colorado

-**Project description:** This project consists of maps presenting the severity conditions of coral reefs throughout Australia and the Florida Keys.
-These areas are analyzed for the amount of coral bleaching happening in the regions.
-These areas will then be analyzed for differences in temperature and pollution throughout the areas to see if this could be the causes of bleaching throughout the regions
+**Project description:** This project consists of maps and R code presenting the relationship between Bald Eagle nests and Fish Presence in Colorado.
+In this project, maps of the fish presence and bald eagle nests were made to visually show the spread of areas throughout the state.
+R code was used to make 1 km buffers around the Eagle Nest file and show the intersections with fish presence throughout the state.

-## Florida Keys
+## Bald Eagles Nests

 <img src="../images/Florida_Keys_Bleach_Severity.JPG?raw=true"/>